PS10 2019 Read-A-Thon

 I appreciate any amount you are able to send!

-The easiest way to donate is online at the PS 10 PTA Read-A-Thon webpage.
+The easiest way to donate is online here:

-Indicate you are donating on behalf of me by putting my name in the “Child’s Name” box.
+• Indicate you are donating on behalf of me, and include my class and teacher

 Thank you for helping me to reach my goal!